vvkeep/JSONConverter/README.md

 Other
 ======
 Because some languages or frameworks have not been actually used, I do not know whether the model construction is reasonable.
-If you have better suggestions, please submit PR/Issues, thank you! , If you like it, please click a star to encourage me！ 😁
+If you have better suggestions, please submit PR/Issues, thank you! , If you like it, please star to encourage me！ 😁

 [![Stargazers repo roster for @vvkeep/JSONConverter](https://reporoster.com/stars/vvkeep/JSONConverter)](https://github.com/vvkeep/JSONConverter/stargazers)